yoyoberenguer/BloomEffect/README.md

 - Pygame 3
 - Cython (C extension for python)
-- A C compiler for windows (Visual Studio, MinGW etc) install on your system and linked to your windows environment variable.
+- A C compiler for windows (Visual Studio, MinGW etc) install on your system and linked to your windows environment.
   Note that some adjustment might be needed once a compiler is install on your system, refer to external documentation or tutorial in order to setup this process. e.g https://devblogs.microsoft.com/python/unable-to-find-vcvarsall-bat/